Skip to main content

 Kent Libraries are part of the Living Knowledge Network, which brings world-class speakers, emerging voices and inspirational debate to public libraries and the people who use them.

-Coming Soon | Unearthed: The Power of Gardening
+Unearthed: The Power of Gardening

 Gardening is so much more than the nation’s favourite pastime.
 Tracing personal stories alongside global histories, Unearthed celebrates gardening as a force for creativity, resilience and connection.
 From the people who have fought for the right and space to garden to the stories of the plants we use for food and medicine, discover how gardening has shaped our lives, our communities, and our planet.

-We'll also be sharing resources, book recommendations and events on demand from the British Library and libraries across the UK for you to watch for free from home.
+We're sharing resources, book recommendations and events on demand from the British Library and libraries across the UK for you to watch for free from home.

 Beyond the Bassline: 500 Years of Black British Music